Ziya-As/PostgreSQL/postgreSQL.md

   logged_at TIMESTAMPTZ DEFAULT CURRENT_TIMESTAMP
 );

+-- trigger function
-CREATE OR REPLACE FUNCTION log_new_transaction() RETURNS trigger AS
+CREATE OR REPLACE FUNCTION log_new_transaction() RETURNS TRIGGER AS
 $$
 BEGIN
   INSERT INTO transaction_log (user_id, product_id, quantity)
   VALUES (NEW.user_id, NEW.product_id, NEW.quantity);

   RETURN NEW;
-END
+END;
 $$ LANGUAGE plpgsql;

+-- trigger
-CREATE TRIGGER after_transaction_insert
-AFTER INSERT ON transactions
+CREATE OR REPLACE TRIGGER after_transaction_insert AFTER INSERT ON transactions
 FOR EACH ROW
 EXECUTE FUNCTION log_new_transaction();